 Step (2): The profile $y(i)$ is divided into $N_s$ boxes of length $s$.
-In a given box $v (1\leq v \leq N_{s})$, the trend is estimated by an $m$-order polynomial using the least-squares method.
-The best-fit curve is expressed as $y_{v}(i)$.
+In each box $v (1\leq v \leq N_{s})$ , the trend is estimated by an $m$-order polynomial using the least-squares method.
+The best-fit curve of a given box is expressed as $y_{v}(i)$.
 By subtracting $y_{v}(i)$ from $y(i)$, possible trends are removed \cite{Peng}.
 This process is applied to every box, and the fluctuations in that box are then calculated as

-Step (3): We compute the $q$-order moment $F_{q}(s)$ of the series by averaging the appropriate function of $F_q$ over all boxes.
-Then we obtain a scaling relation with box size $s$:
+Step (3): We compute the mean $q$-order moment $F_{q}(s)$ of the series by averaging the appropriate function of $F_2$ over all boxes.
+In this way we obtain a scaling relation with box size $s$:

 The exponent $h(q)$ depends on $q$.
 In general, the multifractal (MF) scaling exponent $\tau(q)$ is related to $h(q)$ through